Grand Canyon Rafting

 Full Canyon Trips

 Full Canyon Colorado River rafting trips cover the Upper and Lower sections of the river.
 This trip type covers either 188, 225, or 280 miles depending on the duration of the trip and the itinerary set by the outfitter per National park regulations.
-In this trip, you'll see canyon all of the notable attractions offered in Grand Canyon especially the best whitewater rafting available.
+In this trip, you'll see all of the notable attractions offered in Grand Canyon especially the best whitewater rafting available.
 You can see the full canyon in as little as 6 - 9 days in a motorized raft and between 12 - 18 days on an Oar, Paddle, Dory or Hybrid raft trip.

 More than 42 major rapids rated five out of a rating scale from one to ten.
 The Colorado River offers a unique experience for adventure seekers.
 Highlights include turquoise blue waters, Havasupal Creek, and Redwall cavern.